 Dignitaries included New York Gov. George Pataki, U.S. Sen. Hillary Rodham Clinton, and Maj.
 Gen. Joseph Taluto, the New York National Guard’s adjutant general.
-Air National Guard members from the 105th Airlift Wing at nearby Stewart Air National Guard Base in Newburgh helped direct the throng of visitors.
+Air National Guard members from the 105th Airlift Wing at nearby Stewart Air National Guard Base in Newburgh helped direct the multitude of visitors.

-“It is fitting that we gather today at this historic site to honor our veterans, show gratitude for their service and educate others about their sacrifice in keeping our nation free,” said Taluto.
+“It is fitting that we gather today at this historic site to honor our veterans, show gratitude for their service, and educate others about their sacrifice in keeping our nation free,” said Taluto.

 “Thanks to Gov. Pataki’s support, this hall of honor is appropriately located at the winter encampment of the Continental Army, the site where Gen. George Washington created America’s first military award,” Taluto added.

 The speeches and music drifted through the crowd amid the crisp fall air and a rich smell of damp earth.
-The sounds of the old Continental Army came alive as Soldiers from the U.S. Army’s 3rd Infantry Regiment Fife, and Drum Corps played “Yankee Doodle.”
+The sounds of the old Continental Army came alive as Soldiers from the U.S. Army’s 3rd Infantry Regiment Fife and Drum Corps played “Yankee Doodle.”

 Purple Heart recipients from the New York Army National Guard smartly carried the colors into the military ceremony, military ceremony, and the U.S. Military Academy band from West Point played the anthems of all the military services.